syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

    * Offline Cube
    * Online Cube (XML/A)
-   * Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible at the client-side other than <b>Online Cube</b> (XML/A) option.
+   * Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at the client-side other than <b>Online Cube</b> (XML/A) option.
 Using service, you can connect any cube data source without any limitation.

 2.**Cube Schema:** As the connection is moved to service-side, you obviously use **Microsoft ADOMD assembly** to get the entire cube schema.
 Only with the **cube schema** the following details are achieved for control rendering.